 I’m not that smart, but I’ve come across a few ways to trick people into thinking that I am.
 This is especially useful on social media when you want to impress your friends.
 The following is a list of tips on how to appear intellectually superior even though your not the brightest tool in the shed, or sharpest tool in the drawer..

 4. Use ‘whom’ in replace with ‘who’ every single time.
-Most people don’t understand when ‘whom’ should be used, so if you overuse it; you’ll look like a genius.
+Most people don’t understand when ‘whom’ should be used, so if you use it often; you’ll look like a genius.
 Whom is ever going to catch you when you’re wrong?
 Figuring out when to use one over the other is incredibly difficult; it requires an IQ of 155 according to studies that I won’t cite here.
 Plus, if you use ‘who’ where you’re supposed to use ‘whom’, this will give someone else the chance to correct you, and you’ll feel really stupid.

 3. Use transitional words like “hence”, “ergo”, and especially “furthermore” when explaining your points of view.
 You may come off as supercilious when using said words, but that’s ok.
 Also, use “said” like I just did here.